pyne/pyne/docs/hackathon_2014Nov.rst

 PyNE Development Hack-a-thon
 =============================

-The PyNE Develoent Hack-a-thon is intended to be an opportunity for our geographically dispersed developers to gather.
+The PyNE Development Hack-a-thon is intended to be an opportunity for our geographically dispersed developers to gather.
 This allows us to concurrently concentrate on closing issues, making decisions, and proposing extensions to the code.